Reviews You Can Rely On

 These are among the stickiest shoes we tested.
 With the flexibility of the sole and design of the footbed, these shoes do quite well on rocks, logs, and other harder wet surfaces.
 The outsole may not be the stickiest we've tested, but it comes close and is honestly plenty sticky for most paddling applications.
 We wouldn't hesitate to take on talus while scouting a rapid or scramble up a short section of low-angle rock during a portage.

 With the lack of lugs present on the Paddle Wetshoes, muddy or soft terrain proved a bit more difficult.
 The tread pattern utilizes a mix of lateral ridges and pits (inverted lugs) that stick well on various surfaces but start slipping in deep mud or dirt, such as what you might find in steep river banks.
-If this is the type of terrain likely to be encountered a shoe with more aggressive lugs is what you'll want.
+If this type of terrain is likely to be encountered, a shoe with more aggressive lugs may be best.

-nrs paddle wetshoe water shoes men review - even on slimy wet logs and rocks likely on the banks of rivers, the...
+nrs paddle wetshoe - even on slimy wet logs and rocks likely on the banks of rivers, the...

 Even on slimy wet logs and rocks likely on the banks of rivers, the rubber on these proves to be sticky enough to do the job.